Cellebyte/py-src-dir-layout/README.md

 ├── MANIFEST.in
 ├── README.md
 ├── setup.py
-├── test.txt
-├── .gitignore
 ├── src
 │   └── rocket_science
 │       ├── __init__.py
 │       └── hello.py
+├── test.txt
-└── tests
+├── tests
-    ├── __init__.py     # this is not needed if you use a tooling like pytest it can be used to structure your tests └── test_hello.py
+│   ├── __init__.py    # this is not needed if you use a tooling like pytest it can be used to structure your tests │   └── test_hello.py
+└── tox.ini
 ```

 ## Creating a VENV